jda065/jda065ceamls26.github.io/pages/about-me.md

   bio: |
     Hi!
 I'm Jaren, a Mechatronics Engineering student in the CEAMLS SAIRI Summer Research program.

-    My research interests sit at the intersection of human-computer interaction and applied machine learning.
-I'm especially curious about how everyday tools can be made more accessible and adaptive through smart software.
+    My interests focus on aerospace engineering, data science, and machine learning.
+I am particularly interested in how technology can be      used to solve real-world problems, from improving transportation and engineering systems to predicting health and environmental risks       through data-driven approaches.

-    Outside of class, you'll find me biking trails, learning languages, or working on small side projects with friends.
+    Outside of academics, I enjoy boxing, going to the gym, and working on personal projects that help m

   hobbies:
     - icon: 🎨